SpartaSci/bible/wireless/WLAN - wifi/IEEE 802.11.md

 > Authentication in 802.11 is an **open system authentication** and it follows a **shared key authentication** paradigm

-1. an *authentication request* is sent from the STA that contains the station ID, typically the MAC address
+1. an *authentication request* is sent from the [[wireless/WLAN - wifi/Wireless stations|STA]] that contains the station ID, typically the MAC address
 2. an *authentication response* from the AP with a success or failure message Shared key authentication: a shared key, or passphrase, is manually set on both the mobile device and the AP. ([[wireless/WLAN - wifi/Security/WEP - Wired Equivalent Privacy|WEP]],[[wireless/WLAN - wifi/Security/802.11i|WPA]])